In This Article

 Dental crown procedure normally involves two visits to the dental office.
 During the first visit, an impression of the affected tooth is taken to ascertain that the tooth root and jawbone are not affected, to see if there is any further dental problem, and to process the dental crown.
 In case there is no further dental problem, your dentist would commence the dental crown procedure by administering local anesthesia to lessen the discomfort associated with the procedure.
 After that, the dentist would remove any sharp or jaggy part of the remaining tooth to give enough room for the dental crown.

-However, if a large part of the tooth is broken off, the dentist may have to add a dental filling to rebuild the tooth so that it can better support the dental crown.
+However, if a large part of the tooth is broken off, the dentist may have to add a dental filling to rebuild the tooth so that it can better support the tooth crown.
 The impression taken during the first visit would be taken to the dental lab to make the dental crown.
 But before the permanent dental crown is made, a temporary dental crown may be attached to make up for the missing space.
 Temporary dental crowns are usually made of acrylic or thin metal.

-During the second visit, which is usually about two or three weeks later, the temporary dental crown would be removed and the permanent crown would be fitted and cemented.
-Some dentists can use an advanced dental technology to make a dental crown during the first visit without taking any impression.
+During the second visit, which is usually about two or three weeks later, the temporary tooth crown would be removed and the permanent crown would be fitted and cemented.
+Some dentists can use advanced dental technology to make a dental crown during the first visit without taking any impression.

 In the case your entire tooth crown breaks off, it is still possible to fix it the broken tooth as long as the gingival tissue and jawbone are intact.
 What you only need is a dental implant to support the prosthetic dental crown.
 Dental implant procedure is a surgical procedure in which a dental post is inserted into your jawbone to mimic the tooth root and provide solid structural support for the prosthetic dental crow

 Caring For Your Dental Crowns